Mediatek-Cloud/MCS/key_concept/README.md

 During the Development Phase you create **Products**, which may contain:
 - **Data Channels**, each of a particular **Data Type**
-- **Notifications** (?
-As notifications aren’t a data channel item does that mean you can have complex multi-channel notification logic, e.g. if temperature is over 20C and the lights are still on?).
+- **Notifications** for changes in the data received from or sent to a device
-- **User privileges**
+- **User privileges** to enable team members or collaborators to view or edit products and device details
 - **Firmware** versions that can be pushed to devices
 - **Manufacturer Information** that can be used to define additional information about a product

-Once you have defined the necessary product information, you can then add devices as you need throughout the development phase.
+Once you have defined the necessary Product information, you can then add devices as you need throughout the development phase.
 ### Product
 A **Product** is the blueprint of the final device you’ll ship to users.